 The rectrices are paired and the number (rare individual exceptions) is constant within a sex and species and even, sometimes, throughout a whole order.
 Twelve appears to be most frequent.
-This number is found throughout the Passeriformes with scattered exceptions.
-In the following the number is also 12: Trogonitormes, Strigitormes (except Micropalias with 10), and the suborder Lari.
-In the Piciformes the number is usually 12.
+This number is found throughout the Passeriformes, except that the males of Menura have 16, Cettia cetti has 10, and the Australian sylviidmuscicapid genus Stipiturus, and perhaps some others, has 8.
+Turdus aureus is said to have 14.
+Zeledonia has 10.
+In the following the number is also 12: Trogoniformes, Strigiformes (except Micropallas with 10), and the suborder Lari.
+In the Piciformes the number is normally 12 but the Capitonidae, Rhamphastidae, and the indicatorid genus Prodotiscus have 10.
 The outermost rectrix is much reduced in Picidae.
-The Coraciiformes also have mostly 12.
-The number 10 appears to be uniformly found in Apodiformes and Caprimulgiformes.
+The Coraciiformes also have mostly 12 except for some Momotidae, the Upupidae, and Phoeniculidae where the count is 10.
+This later number appears to be uniformly found in Coliiformes, Apodiformes, and Caprimulgiformes.
 The Cuculiformes possess 10 except Crotophaga and Guira which have only 8.
-The Psittaciformes have generally 12.
+The Psittaciformes have generally 12 with 14 in Oreopsittacus.
 As we proceed downward in the scheme of classification, following Wetmore (1951) the numbers of rectrices become more diverse within the groups and the available information less full.
 In the suborder Columbae the number varies between 12 and 20, in the Alcae 12 to 18, in the Charadrii 10 to 28.

-Restricting our attention from here on to American groups, we find the following recorded: Pelecanidae 22 to 24, Gaviidae 18 to 20, Anatidae 12 to 24, Sulidae 12 to 18, Procellariiformes 12 to 16 (14 in Fulmarus).
+Restricting our attention from here on to American groups, we find the following recorded: Pelecanidae 22 to 24, Gaviidae 18 to 20, Heliornithidae 18, Spheniscidae 16 to 20, Anatidae 12 to 24, Sulidae 12 to 18, Procellariiformes 12 to 16 (14 in Fulmarus), Phaëthontidae 12 to 16, Phoenicopteridae 12 to 16, Phalacrocoracidae 12 to 14 (P. carbo 14, P. aurita and P. olivacea 12), Anhimidae 12 to 14, Fregatidae,